JCE-Gvanym-Project-Team/gvanim-app/src/Firebase/FirebaseFunctions/README.md

-you can read this page in html format also (open README.html in your browser) Database Function Information
+Database Function Information
 =============================
+You can read this page in html format also (open README.html in your browser).

 Importing Classes and Functions
 -------------------------------